midun18/midun18/README.md

-- 👋 Hi, I’m @midun18
+- 👋 Hi, I’m @midun18, currently working as a Software Engineer at Arcana Analytics
-- 👀 I’m interested in Machine Learning, MLOps, Backend Engineering, Deep Learning and Predictive Analytics
 - 🌱 Masters in Data Science @ PSG College of Technology
-- 💞️ I’m looking to collaborate on Data Science Problems, Hackathons, Paper Publishing
 - 📫 You can connect with me on my LinkedIn @ https://www.linkedin.com/in/midun18/ or through email @ midun1899@gmail.com

 <!---